 But look behind home plate for a moment.

 At a man, a brand, a technicolor dreamcoat bringing meaning out of the void—beauty so deep it almost hurts.

-And we remember, as Nietzsche once said:
+As we remember, as Nietzsche once said:

 Look at him and marvel.

-The name alone rings profound.
-They call him:
+The name alone rings profound—they call him:

 “They’re such beautiful shirts,’ she sobbed, her voice muffled in the thick folds.
 ‘It makes me sad because I’ve never seen such—such beautiful shirts before.’”

 This is most definitely a movement.